 Diabetic dog food refers to anything you feed your pup to properly manage his diabetes, a disease that affects a high number of dogs.
 In the Dog Owner’s Home Veterinary Handbook, James M. Griffin, MD, and Liisa D. Carlson, DVM, explain, “Diabetes mellitus, sometimes called sugar diabetes, is a common disease in dogs.
 Golden Retrievers, German Shepherds, Keeshonden, and Poodles have the highest incidence, but all breeds can be affected.”
 Some prescription “diabetic dog foods” exist and some commercially produced dog foods are marketed toward pet owners who have dogs with diabetes, but in almost all cases, a dog will fare well with normal food that is high in fiber and low in simple carbohydrates.

 The best food for a diabetic dog depends on the dog’s specific requirements.
 Many dogs suffering from diabetes are overweight and need to lose weight to successfully manage their diabetes as obesity makes it more difficult for a dog to process insulin.
 Other diabetic dogs are underweight and should gain a bit to be healthier and happier.
-The best food choice for diabetic dogs varies, but here are a few things to look for.
+The best food choice for diabetic dogs varies, but here are a four things to look for.

 In order to manage your dog’s care properly, it’s critical to discuss caloric requirements and insulin treatment with your vet.
 Before making any changes in your dog’s food, talk to your vet to see what she recommends.